OpenTermsArchive/contrib-versions/Verizon/Privacy Policy.md

 *   Relevant Advertising:

-    Customers may opt-out of participating in relevant advertising programs on their Internet access services or their FiOS television service.
+    Customers may opt-out of participating in relevant online, mobile and tv advertising programs.
     Read more

-*   Business and Marketing Reports:
+*   Business and Marketing Insights:

-    Verizon Wireless customers may opt-out of allowing Verizon Wireless to use their information to create aggregated business and marketing reports.
+    Verizon Wireless customers may opt-out of allowing Verizon Wireless to use their information to create aggregated business and marketing insights.
     Read more

 *   AOL: